elclanrs/continuous.js/README.md

 ### append

-Append items at the end of the stream
+Append a stream to another stream

 ```javascript
 new Stream(1,2,3).append(stream(4,5,6)); //=> thunk (1 2 3 4 5 6)